ShawSAM37/warehouse-mgmt-system/src/wms/data_ingestion/README.md

-# Data Ingestion
+# Data Ingestion & Synthetic Data Generator

-Modules for pulling data from SAP, CSV files, NFC readers, and validating against business rules.
+This folder contains scripts for generating synthetic data for development and testing.

+## Files

+- `data_generator.py` — Populates the database with sample products, batches, transactions, etc.

+## Usage

+Run the generator to create test data: